Click here for a printable version of the Crummer Housing Program (PDF)

 Rent payments are due the first day of each month.
 Payments after the 5th will incur a late fee of $25.00.
 Payments in the form of a personal check, money order, or cashier’s check can be mailed and addressed to: Rollins College, P.O.
 Box 917351, Orlando, FL 32891-7351.
 Students can also drop off payments to either Rollins' Property Management locations at 422 W. Fairbanks Avenue, Suite 325, Winter Park, FL 32789 OR SunTrust Plaza, 400 Park Avenue South, Suite 205, Winter Park, FL 32789.
 An additional service charge of $25 will be added for insufficient funds checks.

 The Tenant shall not sublet the leased premises or any part thereof, nor assign or transfer the lease.

 No alterations or a modification to the interior or exterior doors or related hardware is permissible.
 Any needs or concerns should be addressed to the Residential Property Manager.
 Keys are obtainable from the Residential Property Management office between 8:30 a.m. and 4:30 p.m.
 Monday - Friday.
-Arrangements may be made for those arriving after normal business hours by contacting the Residential Property Manager prior to arrival.
-Tenants who get locked out of their rental units must come to the Residential Property Management office during normal business hours for a duplicate key.
-At all other times tenants should contact the Residential Property Management office to be let into their rental.
-Tenants must be prepared to show proper identification.
-There will be a $10 charge for replacement keys during office hours and $50.00 after hours lock out fee.
+Tenants who get locked out of their rental units must come to the Residential Property Management office during normal business hours to borrow a duplicate key.
+For an afterhours lockout emergency, phone the office and the answering service will assist.
+Be prepared to show proper identification.
+There will be a $10 after hours lock out fee.

 Termination of Occupancy